SALMON-TDDFT/SALMON/manual/input_variables.md

 <dt>timer_process; <code>Character</code>; 0d</dt>
 <dd>
-Elapsed times are written in output file.
+Elapsed times are written in the output file.
 But if <code> timer_process</code> is <code>'y'</code>,
 files of elapsed times for every process are also generated.
 This variable is effective only for the real-time caululation.